Unification Decree (Spain, 1937): Immediate aftermath

 First steps to consolidate the new party were taken in late April and May 1937, though their mechanism is not entirely clear; it remains obscure whether they were engineered by administration or by the Junta.
 Franco initially attended its weekly meetings but soon ceased doing so; it was Serrano who served as a link between him and the party executive.
-The post of temporary secretary went to López Bassa; other most active figures in the Junta turned out to be Fernando González Vélez (a Falangist old-shirt appointed in place of Hedilla) and Gimenez Caballero.
+The post of temporary secretary went to López Bassa; other most active figures in the Junta turned out to be Fernando González Vélez (a Falangist old-shirt appointed in place of Hedilla) and Giménez Caballero.
 Top provincial party posts were filled with a Carlist and a Falangist alternating as delegado and secretario; 22 provincial jefaturas went to the Falangists and 9 to the Carlists.
 The Carlist and pre-unification Falange press departments were told to stop party propaganda.
 By May 9. provincial jefes were demanded to submit inventory of pre-unification party assets and in mid-May the new party started to take over their bank accounts.
 Also in mid-May specialized sections of the new party started to emerge with personal appointments made, again with visible Falangist predominance, be it Sección Femenina or Milicia Nacional.
 Civil governors organized rallies supposed to demonstrate fraternization of the unified parties.
 Official propaganda kept exalting the unification as glorious end to a centuries-old historical process.
 The first task, given to the new party, was rather modest: organize nursing courses.